telus/tds-core/docs/src/html/4-Global Components/1-Grid.md

 Columns are the real movers and shakers of the grid system.
 You can set their layout properties across multiple viewport sizes by passing in various props.
-Reading the thorium [CSS grid documentation](/3-Foundations/3-grid.html) is recommended if you're not sure about certain props.
+Reading the TDS [CSS grid documentation](/3-Foundations/3-grid.html) is recommended if you're not sure about certain props.

 ```js